Marketing Cosmetics: Avoiding Drug Claims and Crafty Tactics

-When it comes to cosmetics, the term “active ingredient” is used as a marketing term for something believed to have a true effect on your appearance.
+When it comes to cosmetics, the term “active ingredient” is sometimes used as a marketing term for something believed to have a true effect on your appearance.
 While it might be true, if you market the results as actively altering the biology of the skin, then you are identifying it as a drug.
 This is where marketing terminology and semantic finesse happens.

 Unregulated Cosmetics Terms

 Cosmeceutical: no legal meaning or accepted definition.
 Marketing term.
 Makes the beauty product sound more like a pharmaceutical, but holds no truth.

 Dermatologist Tested/Approved: This means a dermatologist was somehow involved at some point.
 It could mean that they merely read the ingredient list.
 It could mean that they received samples.
 It might mean that they had a detailed role in product development.